vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 image: assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/fabio-oyXis2kALVg-unsplash.jpg
 skipimage: true
 tags: []
-excerpt: Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to operationalize these in production is becoming critical.
+excerpt: Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to manage and operate embeddings in production is becoming critical.
 ---

 ![Decorative